zmmbreeze/lining.js/README.md

 Javascript
 --
 You can also create and manage line tags by javascript.
-And lining.js also give you for events to do special things.
+And give you four events to do special things.

 ```html
 <div id="poem">Some text..</div>